tebjan/VL.Nvidia.NvAPI/README.md

 Based on my [fork of NvAPIWrapper](https://github.com/tebjan/NvAPIWrapper).

 ## Sponsoring
-Development of this library was partially sponsored by:
+Development of this library was sponsored by:
 * [Refik Anadol Studio](https://refikanadolstudio.com/)